 The Board of Directors has an Audit Committee and a Compensation Committee.
 The Board's Audit Committee is comprised of Messrs.
-Krejci, Koss and Feitler (Chairman).
+Feitler (Chairman), Koss and Krejci.
 The Audit Committee makes recommendations to the Board of Directors regarding the engagement of independent public accountants to audit the books and accounts of the Corporation and reviews with such accountants the audited financial statements and their reports thereon.
-The Audit Committee also consults with the independent public accountants with respect to the annual audit scope and plan of audit and with respect to the adequacy of the Corporation's internal controls and accounting procedures.
-The Audit Committee met two times during fiscal 1998 and all committee members were present at each meeting.
+The Audit Committee also consults with the independent public accountants with respect to the annual audit scope and plan of audit and with respect to the adequacy of the

+Corporation's internal controls and accounting procedures.
+The Audit Committee met two times during fiscal 2000.

 The Board's Compensation Committee is comprised of Messrs.
-Krejci (Chairman), Koss and Feitler.
+Feitler, Koss and Krejci (Chairman).
 The Compensation Committee, in addition to such other duties as may be specified by the Board of Directors, reviews the compensation and benefits of senior managers and makes appropriate recommendations to the Board of Directors, administers the Corporation's Economic Value Added Plan for Executive Officers and Senior Managers, administers the STRATTEC SECURITY CORPORATION Stock Incentive Plan and prepares on an annual basis a report on executive compensation.
-The Compensation Committee met two times during fiscal 1998 and all committee members were present at each meeting.
+The Compensation Committee met two times during fiscal 2000.

-The Board of Directors held five meetings in fiscal 1998 and all of the directors attended these meetings.
+The Board of Directors held four meetings in fiscal 2000, and all of the directors attended all of the meetings of the Board of Directors and the committees thereof on which they served.